partheus/website/writing/posts/drawing-a-blank.md

 Within moments, the sound of gunfire filled the saloon.
 Bullets whooshed around Ezekiel, passing millimeters from his ears as he sipped the moonshine.
 It was delicious, he thought, as the bullets smacked into the shelves, bottles breaking and tumbling. _This is to be expected,_ he told himself.

 The stranger&#39;s coat, still billowing in the slipstream of all the projectiles, was peppered with jagged holes.
 Ezekiel said nothing.
-The stranger&#39;s arm had never moved.
+The stranger&#39;s arm had never moved, at least according to Ezekiel's inebriated observations.

+Silence.

 Far away, at the doors, both Diamonds and Spades were leaning back.
 Both of them toppled with soft, wet thuds, two bloody bullet-holes per face.
 Clubs was clutching at his abdomen with one arm, the other hanging loosely next to his side.
 The shoulder was busted wide open.
 Finally, Hearts took a step forward and sat down – very heavily – into the nearest chair.
 A bright red spot was blooming to one side of his sternum.

-The stranger straightened up and turned to face the bar.
+The stranger straightened up and turned to face the bar, putting away two dark pistols.
 Ezekiel said nothing, peering at the last man slumping into the chair, dying slowly as his heart came to a standstill.
 He looked back at the stranger. _Funny guy_, he thought. _Unscathed funny guy._

 &quot;How&#39;d you do that?&quot; said Ezekiel.